View Courtland Brown's Obituary on TheDay.com and share memories

 He was born at home in Cheverie, Nova Scotia, Canada, the son of the late Burton and Harriet (Spearing) Brown.

-Court was united in marriage to Judith Ellen Perry on September 8, 1984 at Lakes Pond Baptist Church in Waterford in which he was a member for 18 years.
-Relocating to Oakdale he became a member of Cornerstone Baptist Church.
+Court was united in marriage to Judith Ellen Perry Sept.
+8, 1984, at Lakes Pond Baptist Church in Waterford in which he was a member for 18 years.
+Relocating to Oakdale, he became a member of Cornerstone Baptist Church.

-He was predeceased by an infant daughter Denise, infant son Christian, sister Marlene Rouisse, brother LeRoy Brown, and his first wife Judy Delgrosso.
+He was predeceased by an infant daughter, Denise; infant son, Christian; sister, Marlene Rouisse; brother, LeRoy Brown; and his former wife, Judy Delgrosso.

 Court was a faithful hardworking family man.
 His God and family meant everything to him.
 Having battled cancer for 19 years the battle is over and there is no more pain.
 We will miss him and look forward to reuniting with him in Heaven.

-A celebration of life will be held at 10 a.m. at Lakes Pond Baptist Church, 1144 Hartford Turnpike, Waterford on Saturday, February 16, 2019.
+A celebration of life will be held at 10 a.m.
+Saturday, Feb.
+16, 2019, at Lakes Pond Baptist Church, 1144 Hartford Turnpike, Waterford.
 Burial is private.
 Byles Memorial Home, 99 Huntington Street is assisting the family with the arrangements.
 Please visit www.byles.com to sign the guestbook.